 Your life matters.
 You do not need to earn the right to take care of yourself.

-We can help each other by being more informed about the emotional toll that this work takes on ALL of us.
+We can do that by being more informed about the emotional toll that this work takes on ALL of us.
 Learn to recognize and manage the symptoms of compassion fatigue.

 We can be conscious of how we stigmatize seeking professional help.
-We need to take the shame out of getting help.
+We’ve got to take the shame out of talking about mental health.

 Getting professional help is an act of self-care.
 Self-care is critical to doing effective, ethical, sustainable and joyful work.